kenjones-cisco/appdynamics-platform-docker/README.md

 ## Please Note
 This project uses a single-host installation for the AppDynamics Controller and End User Monitoring, with the embedded Events Service.
 This is suitable for small, demonstration installations only: for production deployments please see the [product documentation](https://docs.appdynamics.com/display/PRO41/Install+the+Events+Service).

+The master branch has been tested with the current (4.2) version of the AppDynamics Platform.
+There are some minor differences between 4.1 and 4.2, so if you wish to build containers that work with version 4.1, please pull the 4.1 branch of this repo and use that.

 ## Quick Summary
 1. (Initialize data volume) `docker run --name platform-data appdynamics/platform-data`
 2. (Install AppDynamics) `docker run --rm -it --name platform-install -h controller --volumes-from platform-data  appdynamics/platform-install`